-3.4 Breeding
+5.4 Breeding

-Breeding saiga in captivity as such is not difficult based on past experience; it is rather keeping them alive for the natural length of their lives that proved a challenge.
+Breeding saiga in captivity as such is not difficult based on the experience of the sources in this review; it is rather keeping them alive that proved a challenge.
 That said, their breeding success in captivity did not reach the same levels as in the wild.